ms12297/HMM-Viterbi-POS-Tagging/README.md

 ### Training Stage

+The Penn Treebank Corpus is used for training the system.

 This stage involves populating the following dictionaries to then use in the Viterbi algorithm that implements the Hidden Markov Model for POS Tagging,

 There are a total of 4 dictionaries used in the system for training: likelihood, transition, OOV, and TOTALS, along with a set titled words.